JoshuaWeir/SENG438_A4_GROUP2/seng438_a4_group2.md

 	}
 ```

 Another method we used was changing our unit test inputs.
 When increasing the mutation coverage, it is crucial to be intentional about the input values.
 For example, consider Range.getCentralValue() again.
-If the test range was [-1,0] for example, the a mutation that changes the sign of the function's arithmetic would not fail because (-1/2 + 0/2) == (-1/2 - 0/2).
+If the test range was [-1,0] for example, then a mutation that changes the sign of the function's arithmetic would not fail because (-1/2 + 0/2) == (-1/2 - 0/2) therefore we should change the upper value to something other than zero to kill the mutant.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

 Mutation testing tests the quality of the tests, not necessarily the quality of the code.
 The goal of mutation testing is to evaluate a test suite's ability to detect bugs; if the mutation coverage is poor, than the tests will not be effective when testing the source code.
-The biggest advantage to mutation testing is that it promotes targetted test cases that are of high quality.
+The biggest advantage to mutation testing is that it promotes targeted test cases that are of high quality.

-There are some disadvantages of mutations include.
-First, the mutation-killing test cases are sometimes difficult to develop, meaning a time comnsuimng test-writing process.
+There are some disadvantages to using mutations, these include; First, the mutation-killing test cases are sometimes difficult to develop, meaning a time consuming test-writing process.
 Additionally, the actual running of the mutation test are computationally and temporally expensive because a large number of inputs and mutations are tested.

 # Explain your SELENUIM test case design process

-We would go explore the Amazon website seacrhing for effective functionalities to test.
+We would go explore the Amazon website searching for effective functionalities to test.
 After determining a function to test, we would explore what elements differed on each screen, so we could choose what we wanted to use as our validation points.
 From there we would do a dry run of the steps to perform that test.
-Afterwards, we eould start a recording in Selenium and perform the steps again.
+Afterwards, we would start a recording in Selenium and perform the steps again.
 Finally, we executed the test a few times to verify that no errors were present.

 # Explain the use of assertions and checkpoints